sadlil/website/src/content/blog/mysql-deadlock.md

 ### InnoDB Deadlock
-We went on the goose chase and found out that  -- it is possible to cause deadlocks in Innodb on concurrent `insert` or `insert ... on duplicate key update ...` statements, without there being any transactions in progress.
+We went on the goose chase and found out that  -- it is possible to cause deadlocks in Innodb on concurrent `insert` or `insert ... on duplicate key update` statements, without there being any transactions in progress.
 Deadlocks are possible even when the inserts don't collide on any key.
 The reason for getting deadlocks is **Gap Locking**.
 There are several reasons for [Gap locking](https://dev.mysql.com/doc/refman/5.6/en/innodb-locking.html#innodb-gap-locks), the most common one is mysql has to deal with preserving a unique key constraint on an index.